 With this technique, the pathologist confirms the absence of cancer during surgery.
 This allows Dr. Correa to confidently begin the reconstruction process usually the same day or the following day.
-Dr. Correa provides Mohs reconstruction for his as soon as possible following the removal of the cancer.
-In this way the wound heals more perfectly as it is without contamination and can more readily bond with a new surface.
+Dr. Correa provides Mohs reconstruction for his patients as soon as possible following the removal of the cancer.
+In this way, the wound heals more perfectly as it is without contamination and can more readily bond with a new surface.

 Reconstruction techniques include: